cs-uob/COMS10012/exercises/part2/src/http/setup.md

     config.vm.network "forwarded_port", guest: 8000, host: 8000

 to the vagrantfile and restart vagrant.
-You can now run servers in the VM and clients (such as your favourite browser) on your own machine, but you can also run clients (such as `wget`) in the VM itself.
-To do this, either log in to Vagrant and then use tmux to get multiple terminals, or log in to the VM twice from two different terminals, then use one for the server and one for the client.
+You can now run servers in the VM and clients (such as your favourite browser) on your own machine.

 You might get firewall warning pop-ups, which you will have to "allow".

+Proceed to [exploring HTTP](explore.md).
+If you don't have `wget` on your own machine, you can open a second terminal and log in to the VM from there, then run both `wget` and the server inside the VM that way - then later on, when you're using a browser instead of `wget` for the client, you can just open the browser on your own machine.

 ## Over SSH

-If you SSH into a lab machine and run a server there, then you need a way for your own machine to be able to connect to that server: this is called port forwarding, and ssh supports it if you ask for it.

-However, it comes with some drawbacks:

-  1. Port forwarding can be abused in many ways, some of which count as "hacking" and some of which put you at risk of getting hacked.
-Don't experiment with it unless you understand what you're doing (more on that, maybe, in 2nd year Computer Systems B).

-The command

-    ssh
+For security reasons, you will not be able to run a web server on a lab machine (whether in a VM or not) and connect to it from your local web browser.
+If you have no other option than to use a remote connection, you should use [x2go](https://wiki.x2go.org/doku.php/download:start) to connect to a lab machine with a graphical user interface, and run both the server and browser through that.
+This software uses ssh internally so you need to connect to `rd-mvb-linuxlab.bristol.ac.uk` using `seis.bris.ac.uk` as the proxy server.